Regional Municipality of Waterloo: 1800 to 1820

 In 1806, Abraham Erb, from Franklin County, bought 900 acres (360 ha) from the German Company in what would be later part of the City of Waterloo.
 The putative founder of the city, Erb built a sawmill in 1808 and a gristmill in 1816; the latter operated for 111 years and still stands in Waterloo Park.

 Benjamin Eby arrived from Lancaster County in 1806.
 The putative founder of Kitchener, he purchased a large tract in that area.
 The settlement, Ebytown, was on the south-east side of present-day Queen Street.
 Ordained a Mennonite pastor in 1809, and later a bishop, Eby oversaw the building of the first church in 1813 and the confession's subsequent growth.
 Many Mennonite meeting houses, or places of worship, were basic frame buildings, a structure still common among Old Order Mennonites in rural Waterloo Region.
-Settlers often held a "bee" to help newcomers erect large buildings, a custom that persists today among traditional Mennnonite communities.
+Settlers often held a "bee" to help newcomers erect large buildings, a custom that persists today among traditional Mennonite communities.

 In 1806, Joseph Schneider, of south German stock, arrived from Lancaster County.
 He bought lot 17 of the German Company Tract of block 2.
 A farmer, he helped build what became "Schneider's Road".
 By 1816, he had built a sawmill.

 In 1807, Pennsylvanians John and Jacob Erb, among others, purchased 45,195 acres (182.9 km2) of Block 3 (Woolwich township).

 The War of 1812 interrupted immigration from the United States.
 The pacifist Mennonite settlers were employed in camps, hospitals and transportation.

 Samuel and Elia Schneider arrived in 1816.

 A network of small settlements emerged.
 Abram Weber settled on the corner of later King and Wilmot Streets, and David Weber by the later Grand Trunk Railway station.

 Benjamin Eby encouraged manufacturers to move to Ebytown.
 Jacob Hoffman arrived around 1830 to start the regions's first furniture factory.